sacbow/sacbow.github.io/_posts/2025-11-30-message-passing-libraries.md

 tags: [Message Passing, Belief Propagation, Variational Bayes, Probabilistic Programming Languages]
 ---

-Probabilistic Programming Languages (PPLs) automate inference on probabilistic models defined in a high-level syntax by its users.
+Probabilistic Programming Languages (PPLs) automate inference on probabilistic models defined by its users.
 Implementing such a software framework sounds pretty daunting, because no algorithm is universally applicable or scalable to arbitrary inference tasks.
 General purpose PPLs, such as [Turing.jl](https://turinglang.org/) and [Numpyro](https://num.pyro.ai/en/stable/), support multiple methods including MCMC and variational inference, to cover a wide range of problems.

 This article, however, focuses on the message passing libraries, such as [Infer.NET](https://dotnet.github.io/infer/) and [ForneyLab.jl](https://biaslab.github.io/project/forneylab/).
-Although the space of problems that these libraries can handle is much narrower than PPLs, they support scalable inference for high-dimensional models commonly found in time-series analysis and computational imaging.
+Although the space of problems that these libraries can handle is much smaller than PPLs, they support scalable inference for high-dimensional models commonly found in time-series analysis and computational imaging.

 ## 1. Basics
 This section overviews the sum-product algorithm and its variants.